neijrr/nextcloud_passwords_handbook_ru/Administrators/Legacy-Migration.md

 ### Migration
-Install the newest version of Passwords for Nextcloud from the app store or the builds page.
+Install the newest version of Passwords from the app store or the builds page.
+You can also use the sources, but you will have to run `npm install` and `npm run build` to compile the files.
 Nextcloud should detect the new version and activate the maintenance mode.
 You can start the migration by clicking the upgrade button on the web interface or by using the command line tool.
 We recommend using the command line tool for the migration.